Heart Health 101

 Looking back at our blood sample, here.
 The sample result of the advanced lipid panel.
 If we go down to the LP PLA2, which is the last marker on the slide and on the sample, you’ll notice for this person it is recommended overall to be <123.
 This person is 120.
 It is less than the marker, it is optimal, and it is in the green.
 This person, thank goodness, even though they have other markers that are concerning (elevated inflammation, toxic-size particles, increased genetic risk for heart disease), they do not show that they are leaking plaque into their bloodstream.
 This person, once we get them on a path to get them off the fast track to heart disease and increase the size of their particles, lower their inflammation, and decrease their genetic risk, they are probably not going to have an event.

-In summary, the advanced lipid panel is the most up to date lab test to assess cardiovascular disease risk.Click To Tweet Elevated LDL particle number means you have too many small particles and those particles are toxic and inflamed.
+In summary, [click_to_tweet tweet=”the advanced lipid panel is the most up to date lab test to assess cardiovascular disease risk.” quote=”the advanced lipid panel is the most up to date lab test to assess cardiovascular disease risk.”]
+Elevated LDL particle number means you have too many small particles and those particles are toxic and inflamed.
 Bigger LDL and HDL particles are better!
 Lipoprotein (a) is a genetic marker for increased risk of heart disease.
 Plaque, or this enzyme LP PLA2, is a sign of vascular inflammation and unstable plaques.

 Now that we’ve covered what causes heart disease, the plaques and what causes them, and we’ve looked at the advanced lipid panel, let’s look at some myths that are out there about heart disease in general.
 Let’s debunk some of these myths.
 You see, most of us have heard some information surrounding heart disease, and of course, there are always naysayers or just questions that surface when considering our health and the accompanying recommendations.

 The next myth is: “I am only at risk for heart disease if it runs in my family.”
 Again, folks, this is false.
-Genetics do play a role in developing heart disease, which is claimed by the Cleveland Clinic, but 90% of heart disease cases are the result of lifestyle.
-Of course, this includes smoking, poor diet, lack of exercise, toxic exposure, stress, inflammation, and so on.Click To Tweet It is often these lifestyle choices that can raise your level of inflammation and cause your cholesterol or lipids to become dense, toxic, and dangerous.
+Genetics do play a role in developing heart disease, which is claimed by the Cleveland Clinic, but [click_to_tweet tweet=”90% of heart disease cases are the result of lifestyle.
+Of course, this includes smoking, poor diet, lack of exercise, toxic exposure, stress, inflammation, and so on.” quote=”90% of heart disease cases are the result of lifestyle.
+Of course, this includes smoking, poor diet, lack of exercise, toxic exposure, stress, inflammation, and so on.”]
+It is often these lifestyle choices that can raise your level of inflammation and cause your cholesterol or lipids to become dense, toxic, and dangerous.
 As Dr. Mark Hyman states, “Lifestyle changes can even reduce the risks for heart disease when it comes to hereditary risk.”